Last updated on January 17, 2021

-Psychologists come in two basic flavours: clinical psychologists and counselling psychologists.
+Psychologists come in two basic flavours:

-Which type of psychologist you choose depends on your specific issue.
 If you are looking for help with a mental health condition – including anxiety, panic disorder, emetophobia (fear of vomiting), or post-traumatic stress disorder – then a clinical psychologist may be best.

 What other mental health professionals are there?